-6. Herein a certain one holds the depraved, the perverse view that there is no (virtue in) almsgiving, in sacrifice, in offerings : that there is no fruit, no result of good and evil deeds: that this world is not, that there is no world beyond: that there is no mother, no father, no beings of spontaneous birth: that in the world are no recluses and Brahmins who have won the summit, who have won perfection, who of themselves by their own intuitional powers have realized the world beyond and can proclaim it.
+6. Herein a certain one holds the depraved, the perverse view that there is no (virtue in) alms giving, in sacrifice, in offerings; that there is no fruit, no result of good and evil deeds; that this world is not, that there is no world beyond; that there is no mother, no father, no beings of spontaneous birth; that in the world are no recluses and Brahmins who have won the summit, who have won perfection, who of themselves by their own in tuitional powers have realised the world beyond and can proclaim it.
 This, monks, is called "failure in view."

-7. Monks, it is due to failure in morals, failure in mind and in view that beings, when body breaks up after death, are reborn in the Waste, the Way of Woe, in the Downfall, in Purgatory.
+7. Monks, it is due to failure in morals, failure in mind and in view, that beings, when [the] body breaks up after death, are reborn in the Waste, the Way of Woe, in the Downfall, in Purgatory.
 Such are the three failures.